petek222/LatinScansion/README.md

 3.)
 All diphthongs and double-consonantal vowels marked as long.
 DONE

 4.)
 Inflected endings based on declensions 1-5 of Latin marked as best as is possible.
-    Note: While this will nearly always work, occasional declension data may be misread: in which case a Latin declension
-    summary and seperate dictionary will be linked.
+This will be done via a footCount, optimization algorithm (TBD).

 5.)
 Filling in the remaining syllable metrics as fits the dactylic meter progression.
+(Tied in with process of #4)

 The result will be a fully-scanned line of dactylic hexameter Latin Verse.
 Note: Addition of Main Caesura may be added after full scansion dev is finished.